projetmbc/for-writing/@prism/readme/products.md

 ### JSON, the versatile default format

-By default, a file `palettes.json` is provided to allow unsupported coding languages to easily integrate palettes.
+By default, a file `palettes.json` is provided to allow unsupported coding languages to also integrate `@prism` palettes.
 Here are the first line of this file.

 <!-- JSON PALETTE FIRST LINES.
 AUTO - START -->
 ~~~json